AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 By default, OSIsoft Cloud Services (OCS) processes operational data from your tenant's namespaces and communities in other geographical regions.
 OCS shares this data for the following purposes:

 - Performance optimization
-- Enabling users to search and access data that may reside across regions
+- Enabling users to search and access data that may be stored across regions

 For example, if your default OCS region is `US-West`, OCS may process your data in the `EU-West` region, as depicted below.